AlOwain/template-cpp/README.md

 This is a template repository to be used in my C++ projects.

-You are expected to modify it as needed, especially the Makefile and the .gitignore
+You are expected to modify it as needed, especially the Makefile and .gitignore